codegik/codegik.github.io/_posts/2024-03-12-short-polling-long-polling-websockets.md

 It's all about notification.
 Basically this polling technic is a server/client solution where in one side there is the client requesting information to the other side in background mode.
-The user cannot see what's is happening behind the scenes, but in their perspective looks like something that pop up in the screen without manual intervention.
+The user cannot see what is happening behind the scenes, but in their perspective looks like something that pop up in the screen without manual intervention.

 We call this behavior as async notification mechanism.
 This is made by the client side that is polling server side all the times.